An Improved Quantum Algorithm for 3-Tuple Lattice Sieving: Quantum algorithm for finding many 3-tuple solutions

+The constraints that $R(\vx)$ and $R'(\tfrac{\vx-\vy}{\norm{\vx-\vy}})$ are of size $2^{o(d)}$ are imposed for technical reasons.\footnote{In our applications, these sets will be of subexponential size for most $(\vx,\vy)$.
+Excluding the rare cases where this is not the case ensures that the sampling probabilities over $\cT_{\mathrm{sol}}(R,R')$ remain approximately uniform.}

-and that ``flags'' those such that $(\vx,\vy,\vz) \in \cT(R,R')$. {\tt SolutionSearch} then applies amplitude amplification on top of {\tt TupleSamp} in order to keep only those flagged tuples, and then measures the resulting state, yielding an element of $\cT(R,R') \subseteq \cT_{\mathrm{sol}}$.
+The core of {\tt SolutionSearch} is a subroutine, {\tt TupleSamp} (presented in~\Cref{algo:xyz-sampler}), which generates a superposition over a subset of $\cT_1(R) \times L$ and ``flags'' those tuples that belong to $\cT_{\mathrm{sol}}(R,R')$. {\tt SolutionSearch} applies amplitude amplification on top of {\tt TupleSamp} to keep only those flagged tuples, and then measures the resulting state, yielding an element of $\cT_{\mathrm{sol}}(R,R') \subseteq \cT_{\mathrm{sol}}$.